Electronics and Appliances

 - Vendors should use minimal packaging that is recyclable and/or arranges for packaging and printer cartridges taken back for reuse;

 - Meet employment standards such as no forced and child labour, protection of health and safety, and ensure that wages and working hours meet legally mandated minimums and industry standards.

 - Work actively to improve the environment and respect human rights in the communities operated in.

 - Minimize health and safety impacts for people involved in manufacturing, operation and disposal of items;

 - Have a written sustainability policy, plan, and program that address issues such as energy, waste, CO2 emissions, water, local economic development, and community building.

-Dalhousie Paper Policy outlines that the purchasing of single user printers should be limited.
+Dalhousie's Paper Policy [265 - KB] outlines that the purchasing of single user printers should be limited.
 Employees should be connected to multi-functional devices.
 If single use machines are required, they should be purchased from an approved list of suppliers that meet sustainability standards.

 For Staples Advantage E-way purchases, the Staples delivery driver will accept cartridges for recycling when they are onsite to deliver new supplies.